Birth control from Nurx costs as little as $0 with insurance or $15 per month without insurance.

 Buying Non-Prescription Birth Control

-Any person of any age can buy non-prescription birth control, such as condoms and Plan B emergency contraception.
+Any person of any age can buy non-prescription birth control such as over-the-counter Opill, condoms, and Plan B emergency contraception.
 While the sale of Plan B was originally restricted to those over age 17, the age limit was later lowered to 15 before being abolished entirely in June 2019.
 While this means that you’ll always have access to emergency contraception as necessary, Plan B is not a substitute for traditional birth control.